strapi/documentation/docusaurus/docs/dev-docs/api/rest/review-workflows.md

 ### Get all review workflows

-Returns a list of all the review workflows available in the Strapi project.
+Returns a list of all the review workflows available in the project.

 <ApiCall>